DRWF Fundraising: London Marathon team raises £25,000

 Jon Young

 “I want to raise as much money as I can to aid research into a long-term solution for people with diabetes.
 In 2007 I was diagnosed with type 1 diabetes.
 This came as a huge shock, as there was no family history at all.
-I was just lucky!
+I was just unlucky!

 “Whilst lying in my hospital bed I decided that I would not allow this to change my life in a negative way.
 From the moment I left the hospital I continued with my 'normal' life, making sure my body was controlled and I was able to take part in all the normal things I loved to do.